 - We need help with This section can be used for your specific asks; introductions to customers, candidates for open positions, connections to mentors or experts in specific areas, etc.

-There are other recommendations for update newsletter format, like this one from Leo Polovets.
+There are other recommendations for update newsletter format, like this one from Kit Mueller and one from Leo Polovets.
 Ultimately you'll want a version that works best for your startup, but these are fine places to start.

 How should I design it?

 There are a few universal best practices for company newsletters and you should follow them to maximize open rates and help your recipients connect the newsletter to your company: